 - Follow along with the bulletin in your pew or find a digital version at ouumc.org/connect.
 We’ll still be using liturgy, creeds, and prayers to connect to our history of faith.

-Parking is limited, but since we won’t be able to worship at capacity, the shuttle won’t run for a while.
+Parking is limited, but you can always take the Sunday Shuttle (from the Depot end of the Ford Center parking lot).
 Please leave spaces closest to the church for senior adults, families with small children, and those with mobility issues.

 If you’re joining us from home, our livestream for the 11:00 Traditional Service can be found on YouTube and Facebook.